DaisyS832/business-sales-analysis/README.md

 The dataset used in this project includes detailed transactional records and may be large in size, which can limit direct preview functionality within GitHub.

+To improve accessibility, smaller sample dataset files are included:

+- cleaned_data_sample.csv
+- cleaned_data_sample.xlsx

-To improve accessibility, a smaller sample dataset (`cleaned_data_sample.csv`) has been included in the `data/processed/` directory.
-This file contains a representative subset of the full dataset and allows users to quickly examine the data structure and key variables without downloading large files.
+These files provide a representative subset of the cleaned dataset and allow quick preview of the data structure directly within GitHub.

-For complete analysis and full dataset exploration, users are encouraged to download the full dataset files locally.
+The full dataset remains available for complete analysis, while the sample files improve usability for quick review and evaluation.

 ## How to View the Dashboard